Veneers Vs. Crowns A Full Overview

 Each treatment has benefits and risks; you must be well informed to make the correct decision.
 Continue reading for all the facts you need to make the best choice for your unique needs.

 Veneers are custom-made shells placed on the front of your teeth with an adhesive.
 They usually require minimal tooth preparation, leaving more of the natural tooth unscathed, thus making them less evasive than crowns.

 The tooth enamel is shaved down by about 0.5 millimeters to provide a coarse surface, creating a solid bond for the veneer.
 Shaving the tooth can be pretty sensitive, so you are given a local anesthetic to alleviate pain.

 You might not be a great candidate if you have very little enamel left, as the veneers won’t be able to bond to your tooth correctly.

 Once you arrange an appointment with your dentist, your path to an enhanced smile will begin:

 - Depending on how much of your tooth was shaved, temporary veneers might be required.
-However, these will only need to be worn for around 14 days while your permanent ones are made.
+However, these must only be worn for around 14 days while your permanent ones are made.